Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

-Before we fit the model to the whole COBRE dataset, we evaluate the distribution of $p$-values under the null hypothesis of no difference between two populations.
-If $p$-values obtained by fitting the model using only the healthy subjects randomly split into two groups approximately follow the uniform distribution, since there is in fact no difference between the populations, this will provide reassurance that the model is performing valid inference.
+Next, we evaluate the distribution of $p$-values obtained by our method under the null hypothesis of no difference between two populations.
+We use only the 70 healthy controls and split them randomly into two groups of 35.
+In this case, $p$-values obtained by fitting the model should be uniformly distributed if the model is performing valid inference.

-We randomly split the 70 healthy controls into two groups of 35, fit our model, and compute $\{\hat{\beta}_1^{ab}\}$ and their corresponding $t$-statistics and $p$-values.
-Repeating the whole procedure 100 times gives 9100 $p$-values (91 cells $\times$ 100 repetitions).
-Figure~\ref{fig10} shows the histogram of these 9100 $p$-values from OLS and GLSs.
-The GLS histograms look close to the uniform, whereas the OLS histogram has a large number of small $p$-values (nearly 6000 less than 0.05).
-Even with the conservative Bonferroni correction, the OLS gives around 40 significant cells, whereas the GLS gives almost none (0.14 cells on average over 100 replications for diagonal $V$, and 0.28 for block-diagonal $V$).
-The Kolmogorov-Smirnov test comparing these histograms to the uniform distribution gives the $p$-value of 0.0678 for the GLS (diagonal $V$), and 0 (to machine precision) for the OLS, although these numbers should be taken purely as numerical summaries of the figures, not valid hypothesis tests, since they did not result from independent observations.